santiyounger/Santi-Younger-Website/content/posts/Davinci.md

 ## The Rise Of Specialization The Downfall Of Generalists {#the-rise-of-specialization-the-downfall-of-generalists}

-Unlike today, being a single talented specialist wasn't very admirable.
-We lost our way with the rise of industrialization where we created a market that treats us as productivity machines more than actual humans, filled with curiosity and a desire to learn.
+Unlike today, being a single talented specialist wasn't very admirable. **We lost our way with the rise of industrialization** where we created a market that treats us as productivity machines more than actual humans, filled with curiosity and a desire to learn.

 ## Nature Vs Nurture {#nature-vs-nurture}

-It's hard to tell if some of us are born to have several intersts, or if it's a personality trait we aquiere.
+It's hard to tell if some of us are born to have several interests, or if it's a personality trait we acquire.
 Some say we are all born with infinite curiosity and society pushes us down the funnel of specialization, (this is not too hard to believe) weather you think you were born like this, or if it's a choice, let me encourage you to be who you want to be to the fullest.

 ## Many Terms To Describe Someone Like DaVinci {#many-terms-to-describe-someone-like-davinci}

-Davincism is a term that aim to unify all the different ways in which people like as are refered to.
+Davincism is a term that aim to unify all the different ways in which people like as are referred to.
 Just to mention a few:

 -   Jack of All Trades
 -   Generalist